RX-LOST/Web-FPV/README.md

 Lastly, connect the usb webcam to the pi before powering on.
 (I reccomend a webcam with low compression and lower resolution to allow for the least amount of processing and latency)

 ###### If you've come this far, well done!
 You now have an internet controlled rc car vtx and controller rx.
 To use 4g lte, buy a small 4g wifi hotspot usb stick, and you should be good to go!

+Please note.
+Your internet speeds for both your computer and pi, your computer's multitasking abilities, and numer of tabs open at the time heavily effect latency.